CCALI/a2jauthor/README.md

 There are two

-### Server Configuration
+### Server Configuration: config.json

 In production mode, the server uses a configuration file called `config.json` that is expected to be in the parent directory of the folder where the git repo is cloned.
 This file should have the following structure:
 ```
 {

+  "isProductionServer": true,
+  "LOCAL_USER": "45",
   "SERVER_URL": "http://bitovi.a2jauthor.org/",
-  "GUIDES_DIR": "f:/www/caja.cali.org/caja/userfiles/",
+  "GUIDES_DIR": "/www/caja.cali.org/caja/userfiles/",
   "GUIDES_URL": "/caja/userfiles/",
   "SQL_HOST": "localhost",
-  "SQL_USERNAME": "z",
+  "SQL_USERNAME": "SQL USERNAME",
-  "SQL_PASSWD": "z",
+  "SQL_PASSWD": "SQL PASSWD",
-  "SQL_DBNAME": "caja",
+  "SQL_DBNAME": "SQL DBNAME",
   "SQL_PORT": 3356,
   "DRUPAL_HOST": "localhost",
-  "DRUPAL_USERNAME": "z",
+  "DRUPAL_USERNAME": "DRUPAL USERNAME",
-  "DRUPAL_PASSWD": "z",
+  "DRUPAL_PASSWD": "DRUPAL PASSWD",
-  "DRUPAL_DBNAME": "D7commons",
+  "DRUPAL_DBNAME": "DRUPAL DBNAME",
   "DRUPAL_PORT": 3356
+  "VIEWER_PATH": "/path/to/viewer/a2j-viewer/viewer",
+  "WKHTMLTOPDF_PATH": "/usr/bin/local/wkhtmltopdf",
+  "WKHTMLTOPDF_DPI": 300,
+  "WKHTMLTOPDF_ZOOM": 1.6711
 }
 ```
-The SERVER_URL and GUIDES_DIR properties are used by the Node server, but this file will also be used by CONFIG.PHP, which also uses the database connection information.
+The `SERVER_URL` and `GUIDES_DIR` properties are used by the Node server, but this file will also be used by `CONFIG.PHP`, which also uses the database connection information.

+`GUIDES_DIR` must be web accessible `isProductionServer` is optional for production

+### Server Configuration: config_env.ini
+config_env.ini is used to setup allowed file types, analytics, and a2j.org

 ### Debugging the server: